walkerke/crsuggest/README.md

 ### A word of caution:

-{crsuggest} is designed to make CRS _recommendations_: the right CRS for your project will be based on a variety of factors that can't always safely be automated.
+__crsuggest__ is designed to make CRS _recommendations_: the right CRS for your project will be based on a variety of factors that can't always safely be automated.
 If you intend to use these tools in production data pipelines, use at your own risk and I would strongly recommend checking your data for unexpected results.
 I personally the packages as a "look-up" tool to help you make informed decisions.
 Research the coordinate system you plan to use - and how it handles distortion of your data - before settling on it for use in production.